harlanhaskins/Personal-Site/_posts/2017-01-09-building-a-compiler-with-swift-in-llvm-part-2-ast-and-the-parser.markdown

     - If after that we see a left paren, then we can parse the arguments to a function call and make a `.call` expression
     - Otherwise, make a `.variable` expression.
+- If we see the `.if` token, then we eat it, parse the condition expression, eat the `.then`, parse the then expression, eat the `.else`, and parse the else expression.
 - If we see any other token, throw an error.

 We keep track of this expression, then check for an operator token.